 Don’t Choose SPD-SL Bike Cleats if

-- You’re mostly a recreational or casual that’d prefer a versatile cycling shoe/cleat
+- You mostly do recreational or casual rides and would prefer a versatile cycling shoe/cleat

 - Comfort is super important to you